 - Light-based devices – With the now proven role of inflammation in hair loss in both genders, low level light therapy (LLLT) devices, with their known anti-inflammatory effect, are gaining increasing acceptance as a treatment for hair growth.

 - Regenerative therapy – Platelet-rich plasma (PRP) and human-derived growth factors from neonatal cells grown under stimulated conditions.

 Synergistic effects are likely when two or more treatments are used together as combination modalities are based on different mechanisms of action.

-Ong Institute for Plastic Surgery and Health provides options for hair regeneration in collaboration with National Hair Loss to provide a comprehensive program for men and women facing hair loss.
+Ong Institute for Plastic Surgery and Health provides options for hair rejuvenation to provide a comprehensive program for men and women facing hair loss.
 Our program focuses on awareness, education, a multi-modality treatment program and a long-term follow-up protocol.

 - Identifying medical causes of hair loss

 - Laboratory testing including micronutrient testing and customized nutrient supplement program